taylormck/resume/resume.typ

 #entry(
   title: "Senior Software Engineer - Full Stack",
-  date: "06/2023 ~ Now",
+  date: "06/2023\n ~\n Now",
   institution: "Revcomm Inc.",
-  location: "Japan",
+  location: "Japan - Remote",
 )[
-  - Built an application to manage the authentication and management of users, including clients, their users, and of Revcomm's internal users.
+  - Built a user management and authentication API, serving a diverse user base of clients, their end-users, and internal staff.
-  - Implemented automated systems to prevent vulnerabilities, such as leaking passwords or tokens.
+  - Engineered and enforced automated security systems that eliminated critical vulnerabilities, preventing potential data leaks of internal passwords and API tokens.
-  - Created template system which enables non-engineers to customize the login page.
+  - Pioneered a customizable template system that empowers non-technical team members to manage and brand login pages, removing an entire class of engineering ticket requests.
-  - Led programmer training courses.
-These were meetings where I walked other developers through the creation of critical tools, such as an HTTP server, Redis, and SQLite, with an emphasis on understanding the tools' internals.
+  - Developed and led organization-wide internal technical training courses on core infrastructure (e.g., building tools such as an HTTP server, Redis, SQLite, all from scratch), deepening the developers' understanding of tool internals and improving debugging capabilities.
 ]

 #entry(